IBM/cloudant-kafka-connector/README.md

 - **from** Cloudant (source connector) to Kafka topic(s)
 - **to** Cloudant (sink connector) from Kafka topic(s)

+_Note:_ the connectors are also compatible with Apache CouchDB.

 ## Pre-release

 **Note**: this README file is for a pre-release version of the